 2. Pete Sampras- The American is considered in the top 3 on almost every GOAT list in tennis and rightfully so.
 Sampras absolutely dominated the grand slams from the 1993 Wimbledon to the 2002 US Open winning 14 of the 41 majors, including a stretch of seven Wimbledon titles in eight years.
 Sampras knew all about playing his best when it mattered most at the slams.
 Sampras's win percentage in slams was 9.0% higher than in the rest of his matches.
 Sampras also had a stranglehold on the title of No. 1 player in the world in his career, holding the top ranking for 286 weeks.
 Sampras ranks second all time in wins over top 10 opponents with 124 and has 64 titles to his name.

 1. Roger Federer- How this isn't case closed boggles my mind.
 Federer is the leader in majors won, weeks at No.1, wins against top 10 opponents, and he is still going.
 Federer's records at the slams shatter those of any other player in the Open Era.
 Federer has spent over 300 weeks as the world No. 1.
 Federer was the tyrant of the ATP rankings from early 2004 to the summer of 2008.
-From 2004 to 2006, he lost a total of 15 matches.
-Federer has won 17 grand slam titles and still believes he can win more.
+From 2004 to 2006, he lost a total of just 15 matches.
+Federer has won 17 grand slam titles.
 Federer has reached the final of each grand slam tournament at least five times, and at one point, reached 10 consecutive finals.
 Some people like to argue that Federer played in a weak era from 2004 to 2008, but Federer really just dominated the era so much that it seemed like there were no other good players.
 If you look at how Federer performed against the players who were ranked No. 1 in the world before him, you can see that he dominated even against the best opponents.
-Federer had a .770 win percentage against Agassi, Hewitt, Ferrero, and Roddick.
+Federer had a .770 win percentage against Agassi, Hewitt, Ferrero, and Roddick combined.
 Federer dominated the sport more so than any other player and did so for a longer amount of time than any other player.
-Therefore he is the GOAT.
+Therefore, he is the GOAT.